ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 it brings a number of new features and fixes.

-**XPresent support is properly fixed** which means that **screen tearing is now a thing of the past** and **frame times in games 🎮 is further improved**. **Invisible window corners are finally here!** Invisible window corners mean that windows can be easily resized 📏 without having to precisely grab the window corners.
-**HiDPI rendering improvements** fix a number of rendering problems that were present in various themes and components, **most notably windows controls are now HIDPI aware**.
+**XPresent support is properly fixed** which means that **screen tearing is now a thing of the past** and **invisible window corners are finally here!** Invisible window corners mean that windows can be easily resized 📏 without having to precisely grab the window corners. **HiDPI rendering improvements** fix a number of rendering problems that were present in various themes and components, **most notably windows controls are now HIDPI aware**.

 <div class="row">
   <div class="col-xs-6">